 - Practice propeller safety.
 Make sure that everyone who will be on your boat is account for prior to starting the engine and never let anyone enter or exit the boat while the engine is on or idling.

 - Know what to do in the event of an emergency.

 If you or a loved one sustained injured injuries in a boating accident in the New London area, you should speak to an attorney as soon as you can.
-The lawyers of Polito & Associates, LLC, will review the facts of your case at no cost to you and only collect legal fees if we successfully recover compensation on your behalf.
+The lawyers of Polito & Harrington, LLC, will review the facts of your case at no cost to you and only collect legal fees if we successfully recover compensation on your behalf.
 Call us today at (860) 447-3300 or contact us online to schedule your free consultation.